 David read architecture at Plymouth University under Professor Adrian Gale and at The Bartlett, University College London, under Professor Jonathan Hill.

 Prior to this, David spent two years at art college, where he developed his drawing skills.

-Following ten years in practice working with Proctor and Matthews, Mole, Ellis Williams and others, David was elected an RIBA member in 2001.
-During this time David worked on a variety of projects, including The Baltic Arts Centre, Gateshead and innovative housing projects at Greenwich Millennium Village and New Hall, Harlow.
+David has over 25 years experience in professional practice.
+He was elected as an RIBA member and admitted to the architects register in 2001, following seven years in practice working with Proctor and Matthews, Mole and Ellis Williams among others.
+During this time David worked on a large variety of projects, including The Baltic Arts Centre, Gateshead and innovative housing projects at Greenwich Millennium Village and New Hall, Harlow.

 Since qualifying as a registered architect, David has worked with Mole architects on a new studio building for the Department of Architecture at Cambridge University as well as several new build eco and passive houses.

 David is an accredited RIBA Conservation Registrant (see Listed Buildings & Conservation Areas).